montymi/SchemaAPITesting/README.md

 - Go to [Mocky.io](https://designer.mocky.io/), click `New Mock` and paste the contents of the json file into the HTTP Response Body section
 - Change the expiration date of this mock HTTP server (if you would like)
 - Click `GENERATE MY HTTP RESPONSE` and copy the url that is generated (will be used later so save it somewhere if necessary)
+- Sign into your Postman account, it is completely free for individual use

 That's it for the setup, go to [Usage](#usage) for next steps.